magpie-ea/MinimalTemplate/README.md

 	+ `experiment.js`       - initializes the experiment (trial structure, input data etc.); user must customize this
 	+ `main.js`             - main functionality to run experiment; usually user will not edit this
     + `helpers.js`          - helper functions specific to each particular experiment; user might edit this
-	+ `submit_to_server.js` - helper functions specific to each particular experiment; user will almost never edit this
+	+ `submit_to_server.js` - functions to process, send or store data; user will almost never edit this

 + `config`/    - file(s) with user-supplied information
 	+ `config_deploy.js`    - information about how to deploy (=run, collect data for) the experiment